Best Things To Do In Bali Indonesia 2025 - The Only Travel Guide You Need!

 You can't leave Bali without visiting Ubud, the spiritual center in the island and the place to get healthy and in shape!
 Ubud is also the place to do a yoga retreat in Bali, but let's focus on food now because I rather eat than doing yoga poses (no offence to the yoga people.
 Yoga is awesome!).

 Ubud is home to countless amazing restaurants.
 Without doubt, the best food in Bali can be found there.
-Indulge in healthy and delicious food in Ubud: vegan, vegetarian, gluten-free, raw, organic, microbiotic - you name it!
+Indulge in healthy and delicious food in Ubud: vegan, vegetarian, gluten-free, raw, organic, macrobiotic - you name it!

-My favorite places to eat in Ubud were Seeds of Life (for raw food), Seniman (for the best coffee in Bali), Warung 9 (super cheap vegetarian buffet), AA Juicery & Cafe (yummy breakfast bowls incl. rice paddies views), Dayu's Warung (gluten-free), Kafe Ubud (great burgers, also vegan options), and Clear Cafe (microbiotic and raw choices).
+My favorite places to eat in Ubud were Seeds of Life (for raw food), Seniman (for the best coffee in Bali), Warung 9 (super cheap vegetarian buffet), AA Juicery & Cafe (yummy breakfast bowls incl. rice paddies views), Dayu's Warung (gluten-free), Kafe Ubud (great burgers, also vegan options), and Clear Cafe (macrobiotic and raw choices).
 Enjoy your meals and eat without guilt!

 Get close to the Monkeys at the Sacred Monkey Forest in Ubud | One of 10 Top Things To Do In Bali Indonesia | via @Just1WayTicket

 That's one of the most adventurous things to do in Bali!
-Don't miss out on an encounter with these amazing creatures and visit the Sacred Monkey Forest in Ubud!
+Don't miss out on an encounter with these amazing creatures and visit the Sacred Monkey Forest in Ubud

 OK, upfront, these cute furry animals can actually get very evil.
 Keep a safe distance to them and make sure to attach everything properly to your body.
 Anything that's loose (like sunglasses or a hat) will get stolen by a monkey in no time.
 The monkeys grab everything they can.

-I witnessed a monkey grabbing an Ipad and walking with it under its arm away, like a boss.
-After throwing several bananas at the monkey, it finally released the Ipad.
+I witnessed a monkey grabbing an iPad and walking with it under its arm away, like a boss.
+After throwing several bananas at the monkey, it finally released the iPad.
 Here is another hilarious video of a guy who's GoPro got stolen in Bali by - guess what: a monkey.

 By the way, if Ubud is not on your way, you can see plenty of monkeys around the Uluwatu Temple, too.